ravn/cv/README.md

 Senior Java Developer

 Worked with various aspect of digital preservation.
-Most work was done as Open Source.
+Most work was done as Open Source on GitHub.

-* Ingest workflow archiving the daily Danish newspaper in our in-house preservation system.
+* Ingest workflow archiving the daily Danish newspapers in our in-house preservation system.
 Emphasis has been on using Streams to make processing simpler, and dependency injection of configuration key-value strings using Dagger 2 <https://github.com/statsbiblioteket/digital-pligtaflevering-aviser-tools>

 * Reimplemented existing protection mechanism written in Clojure in Perl 5 as a maintainable high performance Apache FastCGI access checker protecting individual assets. <https://github.com/statsbiblioteket/newspaper-fastcgi-ticket-checker>